Raabi91/moonraker-telegram/docs/FAQ.md

 ## How to use Multicams

-to use Multicams you need to extend 4 of your variables to generate a list and this varibalen must be bracketed:
+To use Multicams you need to extend 4 of your variables to generate a list and this varibales must be bracketed:

-the variable what you need are
+The variables you need are:

 - webcam
 - rotate
 - horizontally
 - vertically

-Exampel for 3 cams
+Example for 3 cams

 ```
 webcam=("http://127.0.0.1:8080/?action=snapshot" "http://127.0.0.1:8083/?action=snapshot" "http://127.0.0.1:8082/?action=snapshot")